How to Setup VPS Ubuntu 22.04: Complete Secure Guide

 What You’ll Learn in This Guide

 In this guide, I’ll walk you through transforming that vulnerable fresh install into a fortress.
-You’ll learn how to configure SSH security, set up firewalls, harden user permissions, and implement monitoring—all the practices I use for production servers.
+You’ll learn how to configure SSH security, set up firewalls, harden user permissions, install a full web serving stack (Nginx/MySQL/PHP), get WordPress running, implement SSL, and set up monitoring—all the practices I use for production servers.
 Whether you chose Hostinger, DigitalOcean, or any other provider, the steps remain the same.

 Time Investment: What to Expect

 According to IBM’s 2024 Security Report, the average cost of a data breach is $4.45 million.
-Investing 30-60 minutes now to properly secure your VPS could save you from becoming that statistic.
-By the end of this guide, you’ll have a production-ready server that follows industry best practices and gives you peace of mind.
+Investing 45-90 minutes now to properly set up your VPS could save you from becoming that statistic.
+By the end of this guide, you’ll have a production-ready server with WordPress installed, SSL active, and security hardening complete.

 Prerequisites & Preparation: What You Need Before Starting